killermann/facilitator-cards/content/cards/strike-a-pose.md

 ---

-Have the group move so that everyone has room to move, but can still easily see one another.
-Explain you're going to give them a prompt, then they’ll have 5 seconds to think of a way to express their reaction using their bodies.
-After a 5 second countdown, everyone strikes their pose, holding it for a moment so others can notice.
+Have the group rearrange so that everyone has room to move, but can still easily see one another.
+Explain that you're going to give them a prompt and they’ll have five seconds to think of a way to express their reaction using their bodies.
+After a five-second countdown, everyone strikes their pose, holding it for a moment so others can notice.